puppetlabs/puppet-docs/source/pe/3.2/console_auth.markdown

 ![ext-user](./images/console/ext-auth_user.png)

-There will also be additional text on the user administration page which indicates the authentication service ("Account Type") being used for a given user and a link to a legend that lists the external authentication services and the default access privileges given to users of a given service.
+The user administration page will also indicate the authentication service ("Account Type") being used for a given user and provide a link to a legend that lists the external authentication services and the default access privileges given to users of a given service.

 ![user-list_legend](./images/console/user-list_legend.jpg)

-Lastly, note that built-in auth accounts use the email address specified at the end (e.g. "a.user@example.com"), whereas AD/LDAP accounts are generally accessed using just the username (e..g "a.user"), although this may vary in your specific organization's implementation.
+Lastly, note that while built-in auth accounts use the email address provided, AD/LDAP accounts are generally accessed using just the username (e..g "a.user"), although this may vary in your organization's specific implementation.